Airmiee/RetailEase-Corp-SQL-Code/README.md

 # RetailEase-Corp-SQL-Code
 ## Description:
-In this SQL project, I analyzed customer transactions at RetailEase Corp. to uncover actionable insights for driving business growth.
-By integrating and querying datasets on Customers, Transactions, and Products.
+In this SQL project, I analyzed customer transactions at RetailEase Corp. to uncover actionable insights for driving business growth by integrating and querying datasets on Customers, Transactions, and Products.
 I identified Customer Insights, Sales Performance, and Operational Improvements.
 This analysis addressed key business challenges, such as improving customer retention and optimizing product offerings.
-Additionally, I highlighted revenue growth opportunities by pinpointing underperforming product category and targeting high-value customers.
+Additionally, I highlighted revenue growth opportunities by pinpointing underperforming product categories and targeting high-value customers.
 ## Problem Statement:
 The project aims to analyze customer demographics, purchasing trends, and sales performance by category, location, and season using SQL.
-It will provide insights on top customers, recommend optimization strategies for discounts, promo codes, and shipping to enhance operational efficiency.
+It will provide insights on top customers, and recommend optimization strategies for discounts, promo codes, and shipping to enhance operational efficiency.
 ## Features:
 Technologies Used: SSMS (ETL and Query Development/Execution), Joins, CTE's, Windows Functions, Aggregate Functions, CASE Statement.
 ## Objectives: